Robby Gordon Motorsports: 2011–2012

 Gordon returned to Sprint Cup in 2011, but for only 25 races.
 He returned to Dodge and started his own brand of energy drink, Speed Energy, as a sponsor.
 Gordon's best finish of the year was 16th at the Daytona 500, though he also parked the car in ten starts.
 In May, 2007 Formula One Champion Kimi Räikkönen tested Gordon's car at Infineon, with plans of Gordon fielding an additional car for Räikkönen at the Toyota/Save Mart 350, but he crashed the car and the deal fell through.
 He attempted the 2012 Daytona 500 with sponsorship from Mapei and Speed Energy.
 During practice at Bristol Motor Speedway, Gordon's Electronic Fuel Injection, or EFI, shorted out and was not repairable, therefore, the team was forced to withdraw.
 It was then announced that the team would not enter until Sonoma Raceway, which to date is their last attempt and start in the Sprint Cup Series.
 At the time, Gordon was one of two full owner/drivers in the series, the other being Joe Nemechek.
 He later stated he had been unhappy with the gap between the larger and smaller teams in spending, which granted the former an advantage.

 2013

 RGM did not race in NASCAR in 2013 due to Gordon launching the Stadium Super Trucks.
 NASCAR then reassigned the No. 7 to Tommy Baldwin Racing and Dave Blaney.
-The No. 7 is currently used by Spire Motorsports with Corey LaJoie driving.
+The No. 7 is currently used by Spire Motorsports with Justin Haley driving.